Repeated and incontrovertible collective action failure leads to protester disengagement and radicalisation

-Tackling the temporal dimensions to such movements helps to address another puzzle.
-Social movements typically display distinct balances of conventional and radical tactics tactics~\cite{roggeband2017handbook}. \textit{Conventional actions} (e.g., petitioning, peaceful demonstrations, lobbying) are those that are common and approved of while \textit{radical actions} (e.g., illegal actions, sabotage, civil disobedience) are those that are unusual and undesirable from the perspective of authorities \cite{louis2020volatility, wright1990responding}.
-Accordingly, a second goal of our analysis is to identify the conditions under which radicalism may emerge as a preferred tactic as part of a longer-term struggle to achieve the goals of the movement (see also \cite{becker2017dynamic,tausch2011radical}).
+Tackling the explicitly temporal dimensions to such movements helps to address another puzzle.
+Social movements typically display distinct balances of conventional and radical tactics~\cite{roggeband2017handbook,moskalenko2009measuring,mccauley2017understanding,della2008research}. \textit{Conventional actions} (e.g., petitioning, peaceful demonstrations, lobbying) are those that are common and approved of while \textit{radical actions} (e.g., illegal actions, sabotage, civil disobedience) are those that are unusual and undesirable from the perspective of authorities \cite{louis2020volatility, wright1990responding}.
+Accordingly, a second goal of our analysis is to identify the conditions under which radicalism may emerge as a preferred tactic as part of a longer-term struggle to achieve the goals of the movement (see also \cite{becker2017dynamic,tausch2011radical,mccauley2017understanding,tilly2015social,tarrow1993cycles}).
 We ask: What are the conditions under which people will come to adopt more radical forms of action in pursuit of their movement’s goals?

-Addressing these questions about the conditions for enduring action and the emergence of radicalism requires a theoretical analysis of the effects of repeated cycles of protest \cite{benford2000framing, snow1992master, tarrow1993cycles}.
-We draw on the insights of a current theoretical model of collective action outcomes, the Disidentification, Innovation, Moralisation, Energisation model \cite{louis2020volatility, louis2022failure, lizzio-wilson2021collective}.
+Addressing these questions about the conditions for enduring action and the emergence of radicalism requires a theoretical analysis of the effects of repeated interactions between individual protesters, social movements and the authorities to whom they appeal for change (i.e., cycles of protest \cite{benford2000framing, snow1992master, tarrow1993cycles,tilly2015social,saunders2012explaining,paret2021persistent}).
+We draw on the insights of a current psychological model of collective action outcomes, the Disidentification, Innovation, Moralisation, Energisation (DIME) model \cite{louis2020volatility, louis2022failure, lizzio-wilson2021collective}.
 As we outline below, the DIME Model explains dis/engagement and radicalism as a function of the interactions between members of a social movement and the responsiveness versus intransigence of authorities to whom protesters appeal for change.